-$||^{93a}$ If we look upon the intellectual relationships $\langle geistige Beziehungen \rangle$ of the mathematical sciences to philosophy as they have developed since the times of the Enlightenment, we notice with satisfaction that mathematical thought is now at the point of regaining the powerful influence on philosophical speculation that it possessed up to Kant's time, but then suddenly lost completely.
-That sudden averting from mathematical thought was influenced by the general estrangement from the spirit of the period of the Enlightenment that took place at the beginning of the nineteenth century.
+||^{93a} If we consider the intellectual relationship of the mathematical sciences to philosophy, as they have developed since the time of the Enlightenment, we notice with satisfaction that mathematical thought is now at the point of regaining the powerful influence on philosophical speculation that it had up to Kant's time, but then suddenly lost completely.
+That sudden turn from mathematical thought was influenced by the general turn from the spirit of the Enlightenment period that took place at the beginning of the nineteenth century.

-This detachment of philosophy from the exact sciences was, however, only a unilateral one: While the dominant philosophy became completely estranged from mathematics, a philosophical orientation $||^{93b}$ evolved more and more among mathematicians.
+This detachment of philosophy from the exact sciences was, however, only a unilateral one: While the dominant philosophy became completely estranged1 from mathematics, a philosophical orientation \parallel^{93b} evolved more and more among mathematicians.

 The most important reason for this was that mathematics had grown far beyond the framework within which it had moved up to the time of Kant.
 Not only had the domain of investigated facts grown considerably, but the whole form of the investigations became grander and the entire method more encompassing.
-The concept-formations $\langle Begriffsbildungen \rangle$ rose to a higher level of generality; the meaning of the formula became less important than conceptual abstractions and leading systematic ideas.
+The concept-formations rose to a higher level of generality; the meaning of the formula became less important than conceptual abstractions and leading systematic ideas.
 Furthermore, the attitude toward the foundations and toward the object of the mathematical sciences also changed.

 The task of geometry was understood in broader terms.
-Formation of geometrical concepts became more general and freed themselves more and more from the connection to spatial representation $\langle Vorstellung \rangle$ .
-In the recently developed geometrical theories, moreover, intuition of space no longer had the significance of an epistemological foundation, but was rather $\parallel^{94a}$ employed merely in the sense of an intuitive analogy.
+Formation of geometrical concepts became more general and freed themselves more and more from the connection to spatial representation.
+In the recently developed geometrical theories, moreover, intuition of space no longer had the significance of an epistemological foundation, but was rather \parallel^{94a} employed merely in the sense of an intuitive analogy.

-In arithmetic, research experienced an essential extension of problem formulation as well.
-On the one hand, the concepts of number $\langle Anzahl \rangle$ and of order $\langle Ordnung \rangle$ were generalized, through the invention of set theory, in a completely new way and applied to infinite totalities.
-On the other hand, the development of algebra led to numbers and quantities no longer exclusively viewed as objects of investigation; rather, calculatory formalism itself was made an object of study, and one made, very generally, the consideration of formalisms one's task.
-Numbers as well as quantities now appeared only as something special, and the more one examined their lawfulness from more general points of view, the more one became unaccustomed to taking this lawfulness for granted.
+In arithmetic, research experienced an essential extension of the formulation of problems as well.
+On the one hand, the concepts of number and of order were generalized, through the invention of set theory, in a completely new way and applied to infinite totalities.
+On the other hand, the development of algebra led to numbers and quantities no longer being exclusively viewed as the objects of investigation; rather, the formalism of calculation itself was made an object of study, and one made, very generally, the consideration of formalisms one's task.
+Numbers as well as quantities now appeared only as something special, and the more one examined their lawfulness from more general points of view, the more one was weaned away from taking this lawfulness for granted.

-&lt;sup>1Among those philosophers who represented in this respect a laudable exception, Bolzano must be mentioned in particular; he gave the first rigorous foundation of the theory of real numbers.
+1Among those philosophers who represented in this respect a laudable exception, Bolzano must be mentioned in particular; he gave the first rigorous foundation of the theory of real numbers.

-In this way, the whole development of mathematics moved on: to rob of its appearance of exclusiveness and finality all of that which was previously considered to be the only object of research, and whose basic properties were considered as something to be accepted by mathematics and neither capable nor in need of mathematical investigation.
-The framework was burst which earlier philosophical views, even Kantian philosophy, had marked out for mathematics.
+In this way, the whole development of mathematics moved on: to rob of its appearance of exclusiveness and finality all that which had previously been considered to be the only object of research, and whose basic properties were considered as something to be accepted by mathematics and neither capable nor in need of mathematical investigation.
+The framework which earlier philosophical views, and even Kantian philosophy, had marked out for mathematics was spring.
 Mathematics no longer allowed philosophy to prescribe the method and the bounds of its research; rather it took the discussion of its methodological problems into its own hands.
 In this way the axioms of the mathematical theories were investigated in regard to their logical relationships, and the forms of inference were subjected to more precise critique as well.
 And the more these problems have been pursued, the more mathematical thought has shown its fruitfulness with respect to them, and it has proved itself as an indispensable tool for theoretical philosophy.